What we are reading this week (beginning Friday, October 14, 2022):

 Amos was just an ordinary shepherd, and the son of a shepherd, when the Lord called him into prophetic ministry (1.1, 7.14).
 He was ministering in the northern kingdom in the middle of the years of the kings.
 Israel was riding at its highest, but there was much sin in the camp.

 As a faithful prophet, Amos called them on it.
-They were not pleased with any of his message.
+The people were not pleased with any of his message.

 The rebukes carry on into chapter two.
 In the second half of this chapter, the focus turns to Israel and her many sins.